Parent and Supporter Resources

-The Disability Access Center, known as the DAC, empowers college-ready students with documented disabilities to participate fully in PNW by providing equal access and opportunity.
+The PNW Accessibility Center, known as the PAC, empowers college-ready students with documented disabilities to participate fully in PNW by providing equal access and opportunity.

 SAS offers free tutoring and Supplemental Instruction (SI) to all PNW students.
 Peer-tutors and SI Leaders lead students in doing their own work and help them become independent and confident learners.

 Find support for any writing task from trained peer tutors, including workshops, group sessions and electronic sessions (over email).

 Student Support Services